filecoin-project/venus-docs/go-filecoin-tutorial/How-to-connect-two-nodes-directly.md

 	...
 	```

-3. Launch the daemon (in a new terminal):
+3. In a new terminal, launch the daemon:

 	```sh
 	go-filecoin daemon --repodir=$HOME/.filecoin2